Truth's Triumph: Introduction

 The reader is warned that "The Scriptures calls things that are not, as though they were; and sets that first which should be last, and last which should be first; to the end that Reason should never find out the meaning of God in the Scriptures."

-Throughout his book, Tomkinson relates his text back to Gospel of Matthew 13: 37 to 42, wherein Jesus explains the parable of the tares.
+Throughout his book, Tomkinson relates his text back to Matthew 13: 37 - 42, wherein Jesus explains the Parable of the Tares.

 The True God

-Tomkinson dispatches a common atheist objection.
-He agrees it is common sense that everything which has a beginning is likely to have an end, too.
-But it does not follow from this that humans are merely transient beings.
+Tomkinson addresses a common atheist objection.
+He agrees it is common sense that everything that has a beginning is likely to have an end, too.
+But, he objects, it does not follow from this that humans are merely transient beings.
 Adam was formed from earth and water, 'elements' which the Muggletonians say have existed for all eternity.
 Thus, humans will be capable of being resurrected as bodies in a glorified condition at world's end.
 Then, each will have a full understanding of paradise which can only be partially glimpsed now as inner peace and bliss.

 Similarly, God could not be an infinite spirit that would have "infused itself into the whole creation" because any meaningful distinction between Creator and creature would then be lost.
 Tomkinson tries to explain why his notion of a 'spiritual body' does not conjure up a phantom.
-"The form of the uncreated Majesty, before he became flesh did not consist of any elementary matter, but it was a bright shiny glory of uncompounded purities of so unutterable a nature in virtue, as that it was swifter than thought, clearer than crystal, sweeter than roses, more purer than the purest gold, yea, and more infinitely glorious than the sun."
-The 'swifter than thought' quote is to contradict Quakers who had fun ridiculing an embodied God lumbering round the universe trying to keep up with events.
+"The form of the uncreated Majesty, before he became flesh did not consist of any elementary matter, but it was a bright shiny glory of uncompounded purities of so unutterable a nature in virtue, as that it was swifter than thought, clearer than crystal, sweeter than roses, purer than the purest gold, yea, and more infinitely glorious than the sun."
+The 'swifter than thought' quote is to contradict Quakers who ridiculed the notion of an embodied God lumbering around the universe trying to keep up with events.
 So, comparing man and God, it was "not the visibility of their persons that differed, but the glory of them only."
 Tomkinson advances two reasons why this must be so.
 Firstly, he argued that God created man in his own image and that righteousness and holiness cannot act unless they are embodied in an agent.
-Secondly and ingeniously, that many of the virtues of God relate to states of being and that would be meaningless without a body to be in.
+Secondly, many of the virtues of God relate to states of being and that would be meaningless without a body to be in.